linhtng/minishell/README.md

 Next step: environment variable expansion.
 Maybe instead of 2D array, a linked list is better to store the tokens into, so you could save the in and out of single/double quote status.

 Also made some progress with handling ctrl+key combinations, but as I learned in minitalk, the unix signal handling is very messy and therefore some problems remain.
 Hoping to get this sorted next day, and push sample code to the repo.

+---
+#### Progress 18.04.23
+Pushed signal and builtin command test shells to `wip_joonas` branch.

+Signals (i.e. ctrl+key commands) still have some problems.
+Currently everything seems to work correctly for child processes, but on the shell prompt only Ctrl+D should work perfectly.

+Implemented `exit`, `pwd` and `cd` builtins in the builtin test shell.
+They should work perfectly, but `cd` should still need some final touches once the minishell's environment variable handling is complete (more details in code).